TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-collacatedJoin"></a>
 ## How to Perform a Collocated Join

 When two tables are partitioned on columns and collocated, it forces partitions having the same values for those columns in both tables to be located on the same SnappyData server.
-Collocating the data of two tables based on a partitioning column's value is a best practice if you frequently perform queries on those tables that join on that column.
+Collocating the data of two tables based on a partitioning column's value is a best practice, if you frequently perform queries on those tables that join on that column.
-When collocated tables are joined on the partitioning columns, the join happens locally on the node where data is present without the need of shuffling the data.
+When collocated tables are joined on the partitioning columns, the join happens locally on the node where data is present, without the need of shuffling the data.

 **Code Example: ORDERS table is collocated with CUSTOMER table**

-A partitioned table can be collocated with another partitioned table by using "COLOCATE_WITH" with attribute in the table options.
-For example, in the code snippet below ORDERS table is collocated with CUSTOMER table.
-The complete source for this example can be found in file [CollocatedJoinExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CollocatedJoinExample.scala)
+A partitioned table can be collocated with another partitioned table by using the "COLOCATE_WITH" attribute in the table options. <br/>
+For example, in the code snippet below, the ORDERS table is collocated with the CUSTOMER table.
+The complete source for this example can be found in the file [CollocatedJoinExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/CollocatedJoinExample.scala)

 **Get a SnappySession**:

 ```